Sybe I. Rispens

-Sybe I. Rispens (born April 17, 1969) is a Dutch writer, scientist and entrepreneur.
+Sybe I. Rispens (born April 17, 1969) is a Dutch writer, scientist and cyber security expert.

 Education and Work

 Rispens was born in Dokkum, Netherlands on April 17, 1969.
 He received his bachelor's degree in Electronic Engineering from the Noordelijke Hogeschool Leewarden, before further completing his master's degree at TU-Twente.
 He received his Master's in the Philosophy of Science from the University of Amsterdam in 1996.
 In 2005, Rispens was awarded a PhD in the History of Artificial Intelligence from Rijksuniversiteit Groningen with the dissertation, Machine Reason: A History of Clocks, Computers and Consciousness.
 He is a certified ISO27001 IT-security consultant.

 Rispens is a prolific writer and contributor to such publications as the Dutch periodicals Natuurwetenschap en Techniek, Intermediair, and NRC Handelsblad, and the German newspaper, Die Zeit and the Swiss newspaper Neue Zürcher Zeitung.
 He has published several books, including Einstein in Nederland: Een intellectuele biografie in 2006 and co-authored The Communication Revolution: New Perspectives on Photonics‘ in 2010.

-In 2007, Rispens founded the IT and software company, knowledgeatwork, which specializes in secure, GxP-certified software and developing industry-grade applications of AI algorithms.
-In 2011, Rispens co-founded the Institut für Wissenschafts- und Technologiekommunikation GmbH (IWTK) in Berlin Germany, a privately held company that focuses on innovation processes in research and technology-centered organizations.
+In 2007, Rispens founded the ICT and security consulting and software production company knowledgeatwork UG.
+The organisation specializes in secure, GxP-certified software and developing industry-grade, ISO27000 certified applications.
+In 2011, he co-founded the former Institut für Wissenschafts- und Technologiekommunikation GmbH (IWTK) in Berlin Germany, a privately held company that focuses on innovation processes in research and technology-centered organizations.